PauseAI/pauseai-website/src/posts/polls-and-surveys.md

 ---
 title: Polls & surveys
-description: How much do regular people and experts worry about AI risks?
+description: How much do regular people and experts worry about AI risks and governance?
 ---

-On AI governance, safety and risks

 ## Catastrophic risks from AI